Welcome to the Angert Lab

 - We've had an influx of new people!
 Takuji Usui and Haley Branch are starting their PhDs and Daniel Anstett has joined us as a Banting PDF.

-- Qin Li won a postdoctoral fellowship from the Chicago Field Museum to work with Rick Ree.
+- Qin Li successfully defended her thesis and is heading to the Chicago Field Museum for postdoctoral work with Rick Ree.
 Congratulations!

 - 2017 range-wide demography census for M. cardinalis is in the books.
 The drought is over and seedlings are back!